"Self-Incrimination and the Constitution: A Brief Rejoinder to Professor Kamisar," 93 Mich. L. Rev. 1011 (1995)

 Date of Authorship for this Version

 Amar, Akhil Reed and Lerner, Renee Lettow, "Self-Incrimination and the Constitution: A Brief Rejoinder to Professor Kamisar" (1995).
 Faculty Scholarship Series.
-Paper 992.
+992.